Shchvova/WordCounter/README.md

 * Refactor code
 * Repeat

-Each test case had a set of attributes, forcing me to think about each test would work as I wrote it.
+Each test case had the following format with  a set of attributes, forcing me to think about each test would work as I wrote it.
 *  Test ID:
 *  Description :
 *  Prerequisites :